 The picture above shows a typical drain hose connector on a u-bend.
 The drain hose pushes onto the tapered connector, which is screwed to the u-bend.
 Unscrew this connector and check there is no blanking piece fitted either at the end of the tapered shaft, or at the point where the connector screws to the u-bend.
 Also check for obstructions inside this connector or at the aperture of the u-bend where it connects.

-Some obstruction, that was already inside …
+Pump has some obstruction, that was already inside …

 Something like a bra wire, coin or even a nail or screw could have been laid in the bottom of the tub, or settled somewhere in the sump hose and become dislodged in the move finding its way into the pump and jamming it.
 Check the pump filter, or for obstructions jamming the impeller –

-Other Related links:
+Other pump related links:

 - Can’t find a blockage in filter or pump and pump still runs but still won’t pump out